 The Nissan Rogue, following three years of sales growth since the introduction of the second generation, takes another step forward for 2017 (riding on regular tires and wheels) with a new look, enhanced utility and an expanded suite of Nissan Safety Shield technologies.

 A new gasoline-electric hybrid powertrain is offered for the first time.
 Plus, a new Rogue Sport model, which is slightly smaller, is set to go on sale at Nissan dealers this spring.

-News source, photos and video courtesy Nissan North America, Inc.
+News source and photos courtesy Nissan North America, Inc.

 Story © 2017 CarNichiWa.com